 Who May Apply

 Municipalities, local or regional governmental agencies, nonprofit organizations, and citizen groups are eligible to receive Watershed Grants for work on public or private lands.
 Individuals and state and federal agencies are not eligible to receive funds directly but may be partners of a project.
+See the Vermont Watershed Grants Application Guide below for more information.

 Awards made up to $10,000, depending on project category type.
 Category types and the maximum grant amount for each project category type are as follows: